The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

-The Personal Account, for which a monthly management fee of £14.50 is payable, works by having two accounts run alongside each other – the ‘Salaries’ account and the ‘Card’ account.
+The Managed Current Account, for which a monthly management fee of £14.50 is payable, works by having two accounts run alongside each other – the ‘Salaries’ account and the ‘Card’ account.
 When you get paid the Salaries account will set aside the money that you need for your bills and whatever is leftover will be put into the Card account for you to spend as you like.

 If you would like to find out more, click here.